How to pick the right ecommerce platform for your online store

 SQUARESPACE:

-Squarespace was initially designed to be a website first and an online store second.
-It was created as a solution for building and maintaining content-based websites but with the relatively recent addition of e-commerce to Squarespace’s feature set, the two tools have become increasingly similar and technically, you can now use either to create a content-driven website or sell products online.
+Squarespace was initially designed to be a website builder first and an online store second.
+It started as a platform focused on content-based websites, ideal for portfolios, blogs, and service-based businesses.
+However, with the relatively recent addition of e-commerce features, Squarespace now allows you to sell products online as well.

 Squarespace positives: